apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/encryption.md

 is then transmitted over to client while reading and then decrypted on the client-side.

-S3-CSE, uses `AmazonS3EncryptionClientV2.java`  as the AmazonS3 client.
+S3-CSE, uses `S3EncryptionClient.java` (V3)  as the AmazonS3 client.
 The
 encryption and decryption is done by AWS SDK.
-As of July 2021, Only CSE-KMS method is supported.
+Both CSE-KMS and CSE-CUSTOM methods are supported.

 A key reason this feature (HADOOP-13887) has been unavailable for a long time is that the AWS S3 client pads uploaded objects with a 16 byte footer.
 This